-Paul Pooley returns for his eighth season at Notre Dame as the team's associate head coach.
+Paul Pooley returns for his 13th season at the University of Notre Dame as the team's associate head coach.
 He was named to the position on June 3, 2005, by head coach Jeff Jackson.

-For Pooley, this marks the second tour of duty serving as Jackson's associate head coach.
-During his first stint at Lake Superior State (1992-94), Pooley was instrumental in the Lakers' success as they advanced to the NCAA finals three times, winning in 1992 and 1994.
+It is Pooley's second tour of duty serving as Jackson's associate head coach.
+During Pooley's first stint, at Lake Superior State (1992-94), Pooley was instrumental in the Lakers' success as they advanced to the NCAA finals three times, winning in 1992 and 1994.

 In 12 seasons at Notre Dame, Pooley, along with Jackson and fellow assistant Andy Slaggert, has helped change the culture of Irish hockey.
 After a 13-19-4 first season, Pooley has seen the last 11 Notre Dame teams go a combined 255-148-48, win a pair of CCHA regular-season titles and three CCHA Mason Cup championships (2007, 2009, 2013) while advancing to the NCAA Tournament eight times (2007-09, 2011, 2013-14, 2016-2017), including three trips to the Frozen Four (2008, 2011, 2017).